 Reimagining consent and contestability in AI

-What does consent and contestability even mean in the context of AI? — Did you ever share something on social media only to find out that your content was taken down by an automated content moderation system? or maybe you were concerned that the platform is potentially suppressing the visibility of your content, or that your work was used by generative AI algorithms without your consent? — these are only a few examples of friction between people and algorithmic systems.
+Did you ever share something on social media only to find out that your content was taken down by an automated content moderation system?
+Or maybe you were concerned that your work was used to train generative AI algorithms without your consent?
+Did you contest i.e. challenge the outcome of an algorithmic model or otherwise provide feedback, report a concern, or contact a customer service team? — these are only a few examples of friction between people and algorithmic systems.
 Currently, the people building these systems leverage many kinds of user feedback in ways aligned with their business objectives.
 Unfortunately, what is considered user feedback and how it is used is often not transparent to everyday users.
 For example, we don’t know how our clicks are used, we don’t have the time to read boilerplate terms-of-service, privacy, and other agreements and policies, which not only don’t provide us with the information we care about, but create even more friction in our user experience.

 This is the starting point for my research and prototyping work exploring alternatives to how we come to terms with AI systems, taking into account a growing number of investigations illuminating real world experiences of algorithmic harms and injustice.